 Meal hall will seat fewer people at once, with scheduled meal times based on the class timetable.
 We are cleaning meal hall more frequently and we have eliminated self-serve and buffet-style options.

 Students from across the University participate in volunteer community activities and service learning, working closely with local organizations.
 Protocols will be developed that allow these activities to continue and conform to University guidelines to ensure safety.

 There are ways to stay active.

-Though Varsity events, club sports, and some intramurals have been suspended for the Fall Term, the Acadia Athletics Complex will open in September, subject to new health and hygiene protocols and booking procedures.
-In addition, our Athletics staff are developing new fitness and recreational programming for students that meets NS Public Health and sport-specific guidelines and requirements.
-Competitive and recreational sport leagues will include basketball, volleyball, flag football, soccer, and spikeball.
+Though Varsity events, club sports, and some intramurals have been suspended, the Acadia Athletics Complex has mostly reopened, subject to new health and hygiene protocols and booking procedures.
+In addition, our Athletics staff have developed new fitness and recreational programming for students that meets NS Public Health and sport-specific guidelines and requirements.
+Competitive and recreational sport leagues include basketball, volleyball, flag football, soccer, and spikeball.

 As you are aware, yesterday we were informed of a COVID-19 exposure on campus.
 While the Valley region has done extremely well and has had very few cases, this serves as a reminder that, as Dr. Strang has said on several occasions, COVID is in every community and we must remain vigilant to minimize its spread.